cjosephson/backcam/README.md

 demo-setup: some older code demonstrating image capture and receive,
 	    useful for debugging

-hardware: project files for hardware board design
+hardware: gerber files and schematics for the hardwaren

 transmitter: backscatter excitation/downlink transmitter code